I love cashews, I love bananas, I love pie, and I don’t care who knows it!

 - 1/3 cup full-fat coconut milk (I scrape the cream off the top for luxurious texture)

 - 1/2 tsp pure vanilla extract

 - 1/4 tsp sea salt

 - 2-3 Tbsp lemon juice

-Place soaked dates in the food processor and process until small bits remain and/or it forms into a ball.
+Place dates in the food processor and process until small bits remain and/or it forms into a ball.
 Remove and set aside.

 Process walnuts until a meal consistency is achieved.
 Add back in dates and a pinch of salt and mix to combine.
 When squeezed between two fingers, the crust should stick together and feel moldable.
 If too dry, add another date or two.
 If too wet, add a little almond or walnut meal.

 Press into a springform pan, or an 8x8 baking dish or round cake pan lined with plastic wrap or parchment (as original recipe is written // adjust number or size of pan if altering batch size).
 Press until flat, going up the sides about 1/2 inch.
 Place in freezer to set.